conan-io/docs/integrations/other.rst

 There are two ways in which generators can be contributed:

-- Forking and adding the new generator in conan codebase.
+- Forking and adding the new generator in the conan codebase.
 This will be a built-in generator.
   It might have a much slower release and update cycle, it needs to pass some tests before being accepted, but it has the advantage than no extra things are needed to use that generator (once released in conan)
 - Creating a custom :ref:`generator package <dyn_generators>`.
 You can write a ``conanfile.py`` and add